-Her research and comments have been featured in media outlets such as The Times, the Financial Times, the BBC, The Telegraph, the World Economic Forum, The Independent, The Conversation, and many more.
-Alone in 2017, her research about 'Uber drivers gaming the algorithm' was covered on the front page of the UK Times (print version) and in more than 200 press outlets worldwide.
+Impact and media: Her research and comments have frequently been featured in industry outlets and mainstream media such as The Times, the Financial Times, the BBC, The Telegraph, the World Economic Forum, The Independent, The Conversation, and many more.
+Alone in 2017, her research about 'Uber drivers gaming the algorithm' was covered on the front page of The Times (UK print version) and in more than 200 press outlets worldwide.